Phoenix Prostitution Defense Lawyer Helping Residents In Mesa, Scottsdale, & Glendale

 Prostitution, though known as the world’s “oldest profession,” is still a crime in almost all parts of the United States.
-In Arizona, all of the following are illegal: prostitution, pandering (pimping), or running a house of prostitution.
+In Arizona, all of the following is illegal: prostitution, pandering (pimping), or running a house of prostitution.
 If you have been accused of prostitution or one of the listed crimes associated with it, you need a knowledgeable, highly-skilled criminal defense attorney to defend you.
 Remember, you can be arrested once money or something of value changes hands with an understanding that a sex act will take place.
 It is not necessary that you have performed a sexual act in order for you to be found guilty of prostitution.

 At Blischak Law, we take the principle that you are “innocent until proven guilty” very seriously.
 Once you engage our services, we will work hard to protect your legal rights and your reputation.
 Our sex crimes attorneys are savvy negotiators as well as aggressive litigators; by seeking our help you give yourself the best chance of coming away from the traumatic experience unscathed or with the most minimal punishment possible.